yuyan-z/fil-rouge/README.md

 + **public void addEmptyArc(String sourceId, String targetId)**
 Add an empty arc connecting a source and target object.
 If the source or target object doesn't exist or if an arc in the same direction already exists, an error message is printed.
 Parameters:
-sourceId: the unique identifier of the source object (either a place or a transition).
+sourceId: the unique identifier of the source object.
-targetId: the unique identifier of the target object (either a place or a transition).
+targetId: the unique identifier of the target object.
 + **public void addZeroArc(String sourceId, String targetId)**
 Add a zero arc connecting a source and target object.
 If the source or target object doesn't exist or if an arc in the same direction already exists, an error message is printed.
 Parameters:
-sourceId: the unique identifier of the source object (either a place or a transition).
+sourceId: the unique identifier of the source object.
-targetId: the unique identifier of the target object (either a place or a transition).
+targetId: the unique identifier of the target object.
 + **public void removeIArc(String id)**
 Remove a selected arc, empty arc, or zero arc by its unique identifier.
 If the selected arc is null, an error message is printed.
 Parameters: